Swendsen-Wang is faster than single-bond dynamics: The models

 \section{The models}

 Fix some $p\in(0,1)$, a natural number $q\ge1$ and a graph $G=(V,E)$ with finite vertex set $V$ and edge set $E$.

-The \emph{random-cluster model} (also known as the FK-model), see Fortuin and Kasteleyn \cite{FK}, is defined on the graph $G=(V,E)$ by its state space $\O_{\rm RC}=\{A: A\subseteq E\}$ and the RC measure
+The \emph{random-cluster} (RC) \emph{model} (also known as the FK-model), see Fortuin and Kasteleyn \cite{FK}, is defined on the graph $G=(V,E)$ by its state space $\O_{\rm RC}=\{A: A\subseteq E\}$ and the random-cluster measure

 where $c(A)$ is the number of connected components in the graph $(V,A)$, counting isolated vertices as a component, and $Z$ is the normalization constant that makes $\mu$ a probability measure.
 For a detailed introduction and related topics see \cite{G1}.
 Although $\mu$ is well-defined for all $q>0$, we are only interested in integer values.
-In this case there is a tight connection to a model on (proper and improper) colorings of the vertices of the graph $G$.
-The \emph{$q$-state Potts model} on $G$ at inverse temperature $\beta\ge0$ is defined as the set of possible \emph{configurations} $\O_{\rm P}=[q]^V$, where $[q]\,{:=}\,\{1,\dots,q\}$ is the set of \emph{colors} (or spins), together with the probability measure for $\sigma\in\O_{\rm P}$, where $u\leftrightarrow v$ if $u$ and $v$ are \emph{neighbors} in $G$, i.e. $\{u,v\}\in E$, and $Z(\cdot,\cdot,\cdot)$ is the same normalization constant as for the RC model (see \cite[Th.
+In this case there is a tight connection to a model on (not necessarily proper) colorings of the vertices of the graph $G$.
+The \emph{$q$-state Potts model} on $G$ at inverse temperature $\beta\ge0$ is defined as the set of possible \emph{configurations} $\O_{\rm P}=[q]^V$, where $[q]\,{:=}\,\{1,\dots,q\}$ is the set of \emph{colors} (or spins), together with the probability measure for $\sigma\in\O_{\rm P}$, where $u\leftrightarrow v$ if and only if $u$ and $v$ are \emph{neighbors} in $G$, i.e. $\{u,v\}\in E$, and $Z(\cdot,\cdot,\cdot)$ is the same normalization constant as for the random-cluster model (see \cite[Th.
 1.10]{G1}).

 To describe the algorithms we also need the coupling of the Gibbs measure $\pi_{\beta,q}^G$ and the random-cluster measure $\mu_{p,q}^G$ of Edwards and Sokal \cite{ES}.
 Let us define

 and

 Obviously, we have for $\sigma\in\O_{\rm P}$ and $A\subset E$ that $\sigma\!\in\!\O(A)\Leftrightarrow A\!\subset\!E(\sigma)$.
 Let $\sigma\in\O_{\rm P}$, $A\in\O_{\rm RC}$ and $p=1-e^{-\beta}$, then the joint measure of $(\sigma,A)\in\O_{\rm J}:=\O_{\rm P}\times\O_{\rm RC}$ is